sdnewhop/AISec/AI Finger/README.md

 # AISec - AIFinger

-Internete census of Machine Learning and Artificial Intelligence Frameworks and Applications .
+Internet census of Machine Learning and Artificial Intelligence Frameworks and Applications.

 ## Goals
 The goal of this project is to provide tools and results of passive and active fingerprinting of Machine Learning and Artificial Intelligence Frameworks and Applications using a common Threat Intelligence approach and to answer the following questions: